Aiman-Ra/Investigating-with-Splunk-and-OSINT/README.md

 <h1> </h1>

 ### Exploitation
 Now that we've confirmed the attacker was scanning the website, let's take a look at how they tried to exploit it.
-The `URL` field contains multiple entries regarding Joomla CMS admin signin page.
+The `URL` field contains multiple entries regarding Joomla's CMS admin signin page.
 <br>

 <img src= "https://i.imgur.com/aNcdj9r.png">